KatrooXp/cloud-and-devops-lab/Linux/README.md

     cat file_list | while read -r file path_to_dir; do ln -s "$file" "$path_to_dir"; done

 ## Task19
-Скопіювати директорію з урахуванням, що в ній існують як прямі, так відносні символьні посилання на файли та директорії. Передбачається, що копіювання виконується for backup on a removable storage. (зробити в двох варіантах, без rsync і з rsync)
+Copy the directory, taking into account that it contains both direct and relative symbolic links to files and directories.
+It is assumed that copying is performed for backup on a removable storage. (do it in two versions, without rsync and with rsync)

 Commands:
 1. cp command with -R - recursive and -L - follow symbolic links and copy the target of each link instead of the link itself